frankchen121212/RHSNet/README.md

 The pre-processed dataset for 5-fold cross validation and motif extraction is now publicaly available.
 You can directly download the dataset from [Google Drive](https://drive.google.com/drive/folders/1kNMrZgsceA_ZuwhEDjEeiA3eSBHix2Cv?usp=sharing)

-After downloading the dataset, please make sure the directory looks like this:
+After downloading the dataset, please make sure to put all the folders in the the directory:`` dataset `` and make them looks like this:

 ```